Forced Labor, Trafficking, Slavery

 The Ikoku Philanthropies is committed to ensuring work and equivalent activity are based on the consent, dignity and respect of persons, and thus strictly prohibits forced or involuntary labor, human or sex trafficking, and enslavement or slavery.

-Therefore, persons engaged in activity within, for, on behalf of, in reference to and otherwise pertaining to The Ikoku Philanthropies are expected to uphold the following:
+Therefore, persons engaged in any activity involving, referring to, relating to, or otherwise pertaining to The Ikoku Philanthropies are expected to uphold the following:

 Labor as Neither Trafficked nor Forced